 Are you looking for a particular breed or cat or do you want a mixed breed cat?
-There are pros and cons with both.
+There are pros and cons to both.
 Many pure breeds have a particular personality trait, although this isn’t always a given.
 For example, Devon Rexes are active and friendly.
 Siamese cats are loyal and talkative.
 Persians are quiet and laid back.
 Take time to research the many different breeds if you are wanting a purebred.

 Mixed breed cats are just as special as purebreds and have just as much to offer a new owner.